unisonweb/platform/unison-src/transcripts/idempotent/io.md

                   ◉ getLine should get a line

   ✅ 7 test(s) passing

   Tip: Use view 1 to view the source of a test.

+scratch/main> io.test testSetEcho

+    New test results:

+    1. testSetEcho   ◉ setEcho works

+  ✅ 1 test(s) passing

+  Tip: Use view 1 to view the source of a test.